McAPI/Benchmarks/readme.md

 You also can run this on your own setup.
 Just clone the project and run the `php.exe index.php` from your console.
 Than copy the result into a text file called `benchmark-d-m-yyyy-<your-username>.txt`.
 Create a new PR and done.

+# Score
+ - Lower score is better.
+ - The expression for the calculation is (t * 1000) / b
+    * t -> time in seconds
+    * b -> total bytes
+ - This calculation is fair because it takes also the amount of data provided by the API not only the execution time.

 # Disclaimer
 - I am the founder and developer of the McAPI.de.
 - All requests were made with the same script, software setup and hardware.